-The Economic Development chapter discusses Kent County's major economic drivers and key sectors.
-The chapter update should emphasize economic development strategies that promote equity.
-The chapter should highlight economic development that is linked to active transportation/recreation, and healthy food access.
+The Economic Development chapter discusses Dover's major economic drivers and key sectors.
+Many community amenities that benefit health, such as bicycle and pedestrian improvements, and parks and open space, also make communities attractive from an economic development perspective.
+The chapter update should promote economic development that is linked to active transportation/recreation, and healthy food access.
+The chapter update should also highlight economic development strategies that promote equity.